Team612/CodeConventions/C-CONVENTIONS.md

             int j;
             Baz();
     };

+## Enums

+Enums should be named in CamelCase; enum values should be named in UPPER\_CASE.

+No raw `enum`s should be used, instead use `enum class`es, standard since C++11.
+This helps to prevent name conflicts, since in an `enum`, the contained elements leak upwards one scope, ie into the class that contains the enum, or into the global scope.

+Each element of an enum should be placed on a new line, even if the entire enum would fit within the character limit of one line.

+ For example:

+    enum MyEnum {
+        FOO,
+        BAR,
+        BAZ,
+        BOO,
+        CAR,
+        LOP
+    };

+Rather than:

+    enum MyEnum { FOO, BAR, BAZ };

 ## Functions and Methods
 Functions should be as short as possible.
 Functions ought to accomplish one and